Cost to Build a Garden Wall

 Otherwise, you can sell them privately through an advert or a site like eBay.
 It can take a while to find a buyer, but there will be one out there.

-When you are hiring someone to build a wall, you are usually hiring at last one bricklayer and one labourer to help them get the job done more quickly.
+When you are hiring someone to build a wall, you are usually hiring at least one bricklayer and one labourer to help them get the job done more quickly.

 - Do they have any qualifications?
-Some bricklayers will have learnt their skill on job sites or through an apprenticeship.
-Otherwise, they may have completed a city and guilds qualification or a construction qualification.
+Some bricklayers will have learnt their skills on job sites or through an apprenticeship.
+Otherwise, they may have completed a City and Guilds qualification or a construction qualification.
 Any of these are a good sign that they will know what they are doing.

 - Are they a member of the federation of master builders or other trade body?
-These are professional associations that builder and tradesmen can be associated with.
-If they are it gives you some extra protection
+These are professional associations that builders and tradesmen can be associated with.
+If they are, it gives you some extra protection

 - Do they have insurance?
 If they are going to be working on your property, you should make sure they have public liability insurance in place.

 - See examples of their work.
-If possible, ask to see examples of walls they have built-in gardens before, that way you know what quality to expect.
+If possible, ask to see examples of walls they have built in gardens before so you know what quality to expect.

 FAQs